SAN2PC : a Spectrum Analyzer to PC interface

 Conclusion.

-It could be probably used with others equipments, like network analyzers, that don’t have any printing function but only analog output connectors.
+It could probably be used with other equipment, like old network analyzers, that don’t have any printing function but only analog output connectors.

 Home